IBM/aspera-cli/docs/README.erb.md

 ```

 When Faspex is detected, it would ask for the path to a private key.
-If you don't have a private key, then leave that field blank, and it will generate one or use one that was previously generated.
+If you do not have a private key, leave that field blank, and one will be generated or a previously generated key will be used.

 ```text
 Using: Faspex at https://faspex5.example.com/aspera/faspex